-The approach presented in (3), was applied using 4^{th} order Runge-Kutta numerical method of integration.
-Several performance characteristics of the vehicle during acceleration, at variable terminal voltage, and fixed turn on and turn off angle using the data of the switched reluctance motor and vehicle given in Appendix (A) are obtained:
+Performance characteristics of the EV with a variable turn on angle: The approach presented in (3), was applied using 4th order Runge-Kutta numerical method of integration.
+Several performance characteristics of the vehicle during acceleration, at variable turn on angle and fixed terminal voltage and turn off angle, using the data of the SRM and vehicle given in the appendix are obtained:

-Figure 3.
-Vehicle speed versus time during acceleration.
+Figure.
+3. Vehicle speed versus time during acceleration

-By varying the terminal voltage at constant turn on and turn off angle (0° and 30° respectively) Fig.3 shows the variation of the vehicle speed throughout the acceleration period.
-From this figure it is clear that the vehicle reaches a higher final steady-state speed as the motor voltage increases.
+By varying the turn on angle at constant terminal voltage and turn off angle $(280 \text{ v} \text{ and } 30^{\circ} \text{ respectively})$ Fig.3 shows the variation of the vehicle speed throughout the acceleration period.
+From this figure it is clear that the vehicle reaches a higher final steady-state speed as the turn on angle decreases.

-Figure 4.
-Tractive and resisting forces at wheel axle versus vehicle speed during acceleration.
+Figure.
+4. Tractive and resisting forces at wheel axle versus vehicle speed during acceleration

-From (14) and (16), the tractive and resisting forces, F{TR} and F{RL} respectively, are plotted against the vehicle speed during the acceleration period until steady-state conditions are reached, at the same values of the voltage used to obtain Fig.3, as shown in Fig.4.
+From Eq.14 and 16, the tractive and resisting forces, $F{TR}$ and $F{RL}$ respectively, are plotted against the vehicle speed during the acceleration period until steady-state conditions are reached, at the same values of the turn on angle which are used to obtain